RLittlesII/rodneylittlesii/drafts/posts/oss-lessons-for-enterprise.md

 As developers we forget, our job isn't to punch a clock and close tickets.
 Our profession exists to solve real problems for *real* consumers.
 If we get to create something fun and exciting and learn something during the process, *bonus*!
 Open Source understands this concept, enterprise sometimes misses the mark.
 So the spirit of the software is that place between acceptance criteria and how a real user would use the application, and the developer is the first human to get to ask the question, "will the implementation satisfy the acceptance *and* make the consumer experience enjoyable.

 ## Developer Ownership is powerful
+In OSS, developers are running the show.
+They put their hard work, time and effort into every line of code they write.
+They own it, and as a result they are usually very concious of it and want it to work.
+In Open Source we have metrics that help us judge the health of a project.

+- Open Issues
+- Release Cadence
+- Number of Package uses
+- Age of project

+In enterprise, the enterprise owns the software.
+Developers own work items.
+These work items need to be moved to a done state as soon as possible no matter the cost to the maintainability, scalability, or compatability.
+Open Source developers generally care about the spirit of the software we talked about earlier.
+To them it isn't code, it's a life they have to make sure is healthy.
 - When devs own it they care about keeping it.
     - Tragedy of the commons